 The results of earlier medical tests

 In addition to a physical examination, the following tests may be used to diagnose osteosarcoma.
-It is recommended that a health care team with experience diagnosing and treating bone tumors perform these tests.
+A health care team with experience diagnosing and treating bone tumors should perform these tests.

-Positron emission tomography (PET) scan.
+- Positron emission tomography (PET) or PET-CT scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
-The role of PET scans in the diagnosis and follow up of osteosarcoma is still being investigated.

-Bone scan.
+- Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
-It collects in areas of the bone and is detected by a special camera.
-Healthy bone appears gray to the camera, and areas of injury, such as those caused by a tumor, appear dark.
-However, it is also normal that areas where new bone is being formed, such as the growth plates (called epiphyses), appear dark.
+It collects in areas of the bone, and a special camera detects it.
+Healthy bone appears gray to the camera.
+Meanwhile, areas of injury, such as those caused by a tumor, appear dark.
+However, areas where new bone is being formed also appear dark.
+This is normal.

-Arteriogram (also called angiogram).
-A doctor injects a small amount of a contrast medium into an artery, and it is detected by an x-ray.
+- Arteriogram (or angiogram).
+An arteriogram is a way for doctors to see inside the arteries.
+A small amount of a contrast medium is injected into an artery, making it appear on an x-ray.
 A surgeon may use this test to help plan surgery.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the location(s) of the cancer; this is called staging.
-Learn more about the first steps to take after a diagnosis of cancer.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is cancer, these results also help the doctor describe the location(s) of the cancer.
+This is called staging.